 August 2018 was a watershed month for Asian-American representation on screen.
 Crazy Rich Asians was the first Asian-American major studio release in 25 years, and broke box office records in theaters.
 (It also became one of the best-reviewed rom-coms ever.)Another Certified Fresh film that month, Searching.
 On streaming, Netflix’s To All The Boys I’ve Loved Before and Hulu’s Minding the Gap got up close and personal with the next generations.
 Meanwhile, Fresh Off the Boat (already a record-breaker for being an As-Am sitcom that wasn’t cancelled after one season) was priming for its prime time return, and Netflix was in the midst of its stand-up comedy insurgency with specials like Ali Wong: Hard Knock Wife.
 In the years since, we’ve seen the likes of Minari, Always Be My Maybe, and Driveways score with critics.

-Using Crazy Rich Asians as an inflection point, Rotten Tomatoes looks at 15 movie and TV milestones that paved the way, some by pebble and some by bulldozer, for Asian-American representation.
+Rotten Tomatoes looks at 18 movie and TV milestones that paved the way, some by pebble and some by bulldozer, for Asian-American representation.

 (Photo by New Yorker/courtesy Everett Collection)